brandontoups/twitter-banner-planner/README.md

 pip install tweepy
 ```

 Next, set up a Cron Job.
-This will allow the program to run every day at midnight.
-To schedule a Cron Job, enter ```crontab -e``` into terminal.
+This allows the program to run every day at midnight.
+To schedule a Cron Job, enter ```crontab -e``` into Terminal.
 Then, copy in the job found in [cron.txt](cron.txt).
 Save and close.

 ## Note